-Sustainable urban drainage systems is a collective term referring to a range of measures used for managing urban run off from paved building areas in a sustainable manner.
+Sustainable urban drainage systems is a collective term referring to a range of measures used for managing urban run-off from paved building areas in a sustainable manner.

 Traditional drainage systems are based on underground pipe networks which remove water from building sites.
-In cases of increased rainfall, huge quantities of water are directed to water sources causing flash floods.
+When it rains a lot, huge quantities of water flow into the nearby water sources causing flash floods.
 This also prevents any ground water recharge.
-Also, the quick runoff does not allow for any retention of pollutants or silt which are also carried to the catchment areas such as rivers, compromising their water quality.
-SUDS prevent this by providing sustainable solutions to manage run- off locally.
+Also, the quick run-off does not allow for any retention of pollutants or silt which are also carried to the rivers, compromising their water quality.
+SUDS prevent this by providing sustainable solutions to the manage run-off locally.